SEEKCommons/seekcommons-org-website/partnership-oshwa.md

 ---
 layout: post
-title: SEEKCommons + Open Source Hardware Association: Partnership
+title: Partnership SEEKCommons + Open Source Hardware Association
 show_tile: false
 ---
 This year we are reserving one fellowship slot to the topic of "open hardware sustainability" in partnership with the [Open Source Hardware Association](https://www.oshwa.org)!